yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ### Apply a rate limit for each application consuming your API

 When your API is protected with an authentication method you can enforce a rate limit for each application consuming your API.
 In the sample configuration below the API is protected by api key authentication.
 Under `rateLimit` we can specify two configurations.
 The `perProxy` value defines a rate limit at the API level, meaning all calls .
 The `perProxyAndApp` value defines a second level of rate limiting enforced for each application consuming the API.
-The two application under `apps` will be limited to 1 TPS individually, as defined by the `perProxyAndApp` configuration, but traffic from both apps will be limited to 10 TPS as defined by the `perProxy` configuration.
+The two application under `apps` will be limited to 3 TPS individually, as defined by the `perProxyAndApp` configuration, but traffic from both apps will also be limited to 5 TPS as defined by the `perProxy` configuration.

 ```
 version: v1 # Version of the file format